Ebonsignori/github-notifications-forwarder/README.md

 ### Optional Configuration

+#### `sort-oldest-first`

+Sort Slack message(s) by oldest notifications first.

+Defaults to `"true"`

+#### `timezone`

+Timezone you're located in for displaying dates and times in Slack messages.

+**Note** You can set this for display, but the timezone of the action runner should not be changed from its default "UTC"

+#### `date-format`

+Customize dates in Slack messages using [dayjs Date format](https://day.js.org/docs/en/display/format)

+Defaults to `"M/D h:ma"`

 #### `rollup-notifications`

 By default notifications are sent as a single Slack message.

 Set to "false" to send a new Slack messages for each notification (may run into rate limiting problems)

-Defaults to "true"
+Defaults to `"true"`

 #### `paginate-all`

 By default, the action checks the last 100 notifications since the last `action-schedule` was fired.
 Set to "true" to check all notifications at the cost of a bigger fetch.

 Useful if you recieve a lot of notifications and not all are being forwarded to you.

-#### `timezone`

-Timezone you're located in for displaying dates and times in Slack messages.

-**Note** You can set this for display, but the timezone of the action runner should not be changed from its default "UTC"